GrHound/HyperparameterSteepness/README.md

 # HyperparameterSteepness
 Enclosed is the steepness .c program with a bash script and .png graph for several steepness (alpha) values.
 As an example, the tolerance runs from 0.4 in the beginning to 0.01 at the end.

-You can make the binary by gcc steepness.c -lm -o steepness To run the demo script you need to install gnuplot The *.curves file and .png are already made.
+You can make the binary by gcc steepness.c -lm -o steepness

+To run the demo script you need to install gnuplot
+The *.curves file and .png are already made and present in the package.

 You can cite Schomaker &amp; Bulacu (2004), Eq.
 8. Schomaker, L &amp; Bulacu, M 2004, 'Automatic writer identification using connected-component contours and edge-based features of uppercase western script', Ieee transactions on pattern analysis and machine intelligence, vol. 26, no. 6, pp. 787-798.